bastienmichaux/generator-jhipster-db-helper/notes.md

 But if you read this, you have an existing database.
 We aim to generate a Liquibase changelog that captures your DB at the time you begin using `jhipster-db-helper`.

-Liquibase is new for us, so **please contribute if you can help us with this subject**.
+Liquibase is new for us, so please contribute if you can help us with this subject.

-#### Use Liquibase with an existing DB :
+**Use Liquibase with an existing DB :**

 With an already existing DB, Liquibase has 2 different recommendations :

-1. The more reliable but harder approach is to register your DB in an initial changelog file.
-So you can rollback to this state if something goes wrong.
+1. More reliable but harder : register your DB state in an initial changelog file with the [`liquibase generateChangeLog` command](http://www.liquibase.org/documentation/generating_changelogs.html).
+This process can become more complex depending on your DB state(s), preconditions, whether you already have ran changesets or not.
-2. The easier but less reliable approach is to begin using Liquibase without an initial changelog file.
-It should be ok as long as you have a copy of the DB.
+2. Easier but less reliable : begin using Liquibase without an initial changelog file.
+It should be ok as long as you have a backup tool to create your starting seed database.

 ### 5 : Import your database schema

-We want to create a subgenerator that reads database schemas and creates all needed files.
+This is a planned feature.
+We want to create a subgenerator that imports database schemas and creates all needed files.

 You can do this with JHipster (using JDL and `jhipster:jdl-import`), but we still want to bypass the renaming and validation rules mentioned before.

+### Warning : regenerating the app

+If you regenerate your JHipster app (`yo jhipster`), check all changes to the existing files.
+Otherwise, you may have to regenerate all your entities.

+Regenerating the app will :

+* initialise the Liquibase changelog
+* initialise the cache configuration
+* remove references to existing entities in your front-end and internationalization files